jjgoings/trump-covid-briefings/README.md

 <img alt="" src="/briefings/src/models/vader/sentiment_vs_djia.png" width="800" />
 </p>

 We can actually make the correlation between stock market and Trump's mood a bit tighter.
 Below we have a regression plot, and find that the Pearson correlation is around +0.45.
 Note that we don't include the cases where Trump gives a briefing on a weekend or holiday!
 (Which shouldn't be correlated with the markets.)
+We also see that the R<sup>2</sup> is 0.2 with a p-value of 0.03.
+So the Dow daily variation can account for 20% of Trump's sentiment and is statistically significant (p-value < 0.05).
 This is good enough to say that there is likely a moderate positive correlation between Trump's sentiment and the market performance.
 Makes sense, as he prides himself on his business acumen and being able to keep the American economy strong.
 (No comment if that corresponds to reality.)

 <p align="center">
 <img alt="" src="/briefings/src/models/vader/sentiment_vs_djia_correlation.png" width="800" />